Generic Name: Benztropine mesylate

 Benztropine mesylate may be used concomitantly with Carbidopa-Levodopa, or with levodopa, in which case periodic dosage adjustment may be required in order to maintain optimum response.

-Drug-Induced Extrapyramidal Disorders– In treating extrapyramidal disorders due to neuroleptic drugs (e.g., phenothiazines), the recommended dosage is 1 to 4 mg once or twice a day orally or parenterally.
+In treating extrapyramidal disorders due to neuroleptic drugs (e.g., phenothiazines), the recommended dosage is 1 to 4 mg once or twice a day orally, or parenterally.
 Dosage must be individualized according to the need of the patient.
 Some patients require more than recommended; others do not need as much.

 In acute dystonic reactions, 1 to 2 mL of the injection usually relieves the condition quickly.
-After that, the tablets, 1 to 2 mg twice a day, usually prevent recurrence.
+After that, the tablets, 1 to 2 mg twice a day, usually prevents recurrence.

 When extrapyramidal disorders develop soon after initiation of treatment with neuroleptic drugs (e.g., phenothiazines), they are likely to be transient.
 One to 2 mg of Benztropine mesylate tablets two or three times a day usually provides relief within one or two days.
 After one or two weeks, the drug should be withdrawn to determine the continued need for it.
 If such disorders recur, Benztropine mesylate can be reinstituted.